Hierarchy of CDP Needs

 How To Achieve Brand Self-Actualization

-At Gartner Marketing Xpo, ActionIQ and Merkle provide a hierarchy of CDP needs, a concrete framework to enable any organization determine whether a CDP provider is the right provider for them.
+At Gartner Marketing Xpo, ActionIQ and Merkle provide a concrete framework to enable any organization determine whether a CDP provider is the right provider for them.
 Watch the video now or read the transcript below:

 Justin Debrabant, Head of Product, ActionIQ:First of all, thanks everybody for coming.
 At a 7:30am session, you never know what to expect, but this turnout is pretty impressive.
 You know, we kind of went back and forth on what the topic was going to be.
 What we settled on is a capabilities-agnostic approach to understand the CDPs space.
 We saw a lot of talks from different CDP vendors focusing on capabilities and use cases.
 Given that we had the first slot in the morning, we decided to take of a capabilities-agnostic approach instead and give our take on the category overall and the value of the category as a whole.